tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Instructions-for-Configuring-Help-Content.md

-# Instructions: Configuring OWF Help COntent
+# Instructions: Configuring OWF Help Content

 When a user clicks the Help button in the toolbar, OWF offers online help: